CatraProto/docs/invoking_api.md

 var result = apiCall.Response;
 ```

-## Invokation of methods that require authorization
-Usually, each method that requires authorization (i.e. being logged in as a user/bot) **is postponed** until the login process is complete.

-**There are some exceptions**, for now, the only method which returns `UnauthorizedUserError` is `Users.GetSelfAsync()`

 ## Handling errors
 To provide a cleaner API, CatraProto parses known errors and provides a simple API to interact with them.
 If an **error is not known to CatraProto, you will receive an instance of UnknownError**.